 Another notable thing is that Putnam Station is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The population of Putnam Station overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Putnam Station, 24.58% have at least a bachelor's degree.
+The education level of Putnam Station citizens is a little higher than the average for US cities and towns: 24.58% of adults in Putnam Station have at least a bachelor's degree.

 The people who call Putnam Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Putnam Station residents report their race to be White, followed by Asian.
 Important ancestries of people in Putnam Station include Irish, German, French, English, and Polish.